Blog

 Physiotherapy translators diffusing shock waves treatment

-Shock waves physiotherapy and medical translation
+Shock wave physiotherapy and medical translation

 Shock waves are effective in physiotherapy in 9 cases out of 10.